Table of Contents

 What are the benefits of participating?

 Researchers are searching for new information and new answers to societal or health-related problems.
 With these answers they hope to design solutions or programs, but these solutions take time.
 Most research is not intended to provide you with direct benefits.
-When you participate in research, you are, however, contributing to scientific progress and helping society.
+However, when you participate in research, you are contributing to scientific progress and helping society.

 Research is not the same as treatment.
 In medical research, many of the drugs, devices and procedures being tested are experimental (this means that they have not been proven to work) and there is no guarantee that your condition will get better.
 There may also be both serious and unknown risks.
 Some medical research, however, may result in improved health.